-In order to carry dangerous goods safely, certain principles must be adopted that prevent the aircraft and its occupants from being put at risk.
+In order to carry dangerous goods safely, certain principles must be adopted to prevent the aircraft and its occupants being put at risk.

 Dangerous items can be carried safely when appropriate measures have been taken and they are deemed safe.

 No matter how cargo is being transported, it must comply with The United Nations (UN) nine hazard classes for dangerous goods.

 Class 1 items are not usually shipped by air and are divided into six subdivisions.
 They cover substances that have an explosion hazard, explosions that may project fragments and firebrands, and fire hazards.

 Gases (Class 2)